iAmErmac/Voxel-Doom-VR/Voxel-Parallax-doomII/readme.txt

 //===========================================================================

 Cheello's Voxel Doom
-© 2021 - 2023 Daniel Peterson
+© 2021 - 2024 Daniel Peterson

 All voxel models and base VOXELDEF by Cheello
-ZScript code by Nash Muhandes (MIT licensed)
-LZDoom and QuestZDoom compatibility fix by Ermac
+ZScript code by Nash Muhandes (GPL v3.0 licensed) LZDoom and QuestZDoom compatibility fix by Ermac

 Special thanks: